awesomemotive/easy-digital-downloads/readme.txt

 = Getting a 404 error? =

 To get rid of the 404 error when viewing a download, you need to resave your permalink structure.
-Go to Settings > Permalinks and click “Save Changes”.
+Go to Settings > Permalinks and click "Save Changes".

 == Screenshots ==